-long hair: A mixed race, mixed gender, and mixed genre artist, Jai Arun Ravine writes and performs body texts about alienation, identity/tourism, decolonization, and silence that refuse/accept being a tourist to one’s self.
+long bio: A mixed race, mixed gender, and mixed genre artist, Jai Arun Ravine writes and performs body texts about alienation, identity/tourism, decolonization, and silence that refuse/accept being a tourist to one’s self.
 Their presentations often utilize video, comics, and performance as modes of communication.

 They are the author of THE ROMANCE OF SIAM (2017 Lambda Literary Award Finalist), a subverted travel guide that consumes and regurgitates Orientalism, the tourist archive, and white desire; and แล้ว AND THEN ENTWINE: LESSON PLANS, POEMS, KNOTS, which re-imagines immigration history and attempts to transform cultural inheritances of silence.
 Their short film TOM/TRANS/THAI approaches the silence around female-to-male (FTM) transgender identity in the Thai context and has screened internationally.
-They write AMBIENT ASIAN SPACE, an experimental drama of text, comics, stickers, and .gifs, with Coda Wei.

 recent: TOM/TRANS/THAI screened at a TEAK event for International Transgender Day of Visibility on March 31, 2017 in Bangkok, Thailand.

 extra: Time travel through archives of dance / video / performance works, poetry / essays / reviews, and readings / presentations / screenings / performances.

 “In Jai Arun Ravine’s work, language is not so much an echo or a description as it is intrinsically bound up in experience.